EssCee/SC-s-New-Vegas-Rebalance/data/NVSE/plugins/Stewie Tweaks Readme.txt

 Disallows use of the PipBoy during combat.
-Options (No PipBoy In Combat): bShowMessage - enable corner messages "No PipBoy in combat" or "Not enough AP to use PipBoy in combat" bAllowPipboyUsingActionPoints - allow the use of PipBoy for bPipboyAPCost action points bPipboyAPCost - number of action points used
+Options (No PipBoy In Combat): bShowMessage - enable corner messages "No PipBoy in combat" or "Not enough AP to use PipBoy in combat" bAllowPipboyUsingActionPoints - allow the use of PipBoy for iPipboyAPCost action points iPipboyAPCost - number of action points used sNotEnoughAPMessage - message shown without enough Action Points sNotAllowedMessage - message shown if opening the pipboy isn't allowed

 bJumpingCostsAP
 Makes jumping cost Action Points.
 Options (Jumping Costs AP):